FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 return msg;
 ```

+Similarly, you can do this for storing expense data submitted using the expense submission form.

 ### Displaying Notifications

 For displaying notifications on the dashboard, we'll utilize the **ui-notification** widget, which allows showing notifications at different positions on the dashboard.
 It accepts `msg.payload` to send string messages or raw HTML/JavaScript for custom formatting.